Pontiac Bonneville: Fourth generation (1965–1970)

-In 1969 the rest of Bonneville's styling was updated.
+In 1969, the rest of the Bonneville's styling was updated.
 The front fascia stayed similar to 68', however, the rest of the car saw a restyle.
 The creases on the side were removed and the overall "Coke Bottle" effect was lessened.
 The rear end saw widened taillights and a color coded bumper insert.
 The interior saw even more updates, featuring more padding, wood trim and a slanted dashboard.

 Power trains were upgraded to a standard 360 hp 428 CI engine.

 1970 saw the most dramatic update to styling for Bonneville, featuring an entirely new front fascia, with more square features and an updated vertical twin grille design.
 Wrap around amber turn signals were integrated into the lower bumper.
 Side body lines remained similar to the 69' model year, however the rear design was completely revised with lowered tail lights and bumper, with a design more similar to that of 65' and 66' model years than those directly prior.

 The interior was similar to the 1969 model year, retaining the slanted design and minimal chrome trim.

 A new 455 cuin V8 was made standard for the 1970 model year, with the 400 CI engine being an option.